1997 Slovak referendum: Boycott

 By holding the referendums on the same day, President Kováč sought to increase the chance of overcoming the 50% quorum for the vote to be legally binding.
-However, the government interpreted a ruling by the Constitutional Court tendentiously, asserting that, because the referendum couldn't be binding on the constitution, and because the appendix to the fourth question of the referendum did not contain its detailed explanation as the "referendum law" requested (no. 564/1992), the presidential election vote should be cancelled: despite the court's own ruling that this interpretation does not and may not have any influence on this referendum and that referendums already accepted by the President could not be cancelled for that reason.
-The government distributed ballot papers without the fourth question, but some district electoral commissioners refused to accept ballot papers that didn't include it.
+However, the government interpreted a ruling by the Constitutional Court tendentiously, asserting that, because the referendum could not be binding on the constitution, and because the appendix to the fourth question of the referendum did not contain its detailed explanation as the "referendum law" requested (no. 564/1992), the presidential election vote should be cancelled: despite the court's own ruling that this interpretation does not and may not have any influence on this referendum and that referendums already accepted by the President could not be cancelled for that reason.
+The government distributed ballot papers without the fourth question, but some district electoral commissioners refused to accept ballot papers that did not include it.

 As a result, the opposition urged its supporters to boycott the referendum, which was successful, with only 9.5% of people turning out.
 The turnout fell far short of the 50% required, and the referendum was declared invalid.
 On 26 May, in protest at the government's handling of the referendum, the Foreign Minister, Pavol Hamžík, resigned.
 In July 1997, NATO confirmed that they were inviting the Czech Republic, Hungary, and Poland to become members, but not Slovakia.
 A week later, the European Commission did likewise: refusing to invite Slovakia to join the European Union, due to failing the 'democratic criteria', but inviting the three surrounding countries, Estonia, and Slovenia.